What is the New Apostolic Reformation?

 If you can provide evidence that one of these people has recanted their false teaching, please let me know.
 I would love to amend their article to show that they have changed what they teach.

-Finally: we who follow Jesus should not consider false teachers our enemies.
+Finally: false teachers are not our enemies.
 If they’re not saved, we should pray for their salvation.
 If they are saved, we should pray that God will lead them to teach only the truth.

 See also: a list of Bible Teachers I Can Recommend